 Authority follows stewardship.

-Every seat is held by someone tending part of what the network needs: a steward tending their zone, a member organization tending its people and operations, the Riding Public Representative tending the riders' relationship to the trails.
+Every seat is held by someone tending part of what the network needs: a steward tending their zone, a member organization tending its people and operations, and our Riding Public Representative tending the public relationship to the trails.
 The work isn't all shovel work, but it's all real, ongoing, and answerable.
 Seats are earned by doing it, not by paying for it.

 -